It is essential as the accused, to know and understand your rights and responsibilities.

 - The right to appeal any findings or sanctions issued against you.

 While you have all of these rights under Title IX, the practical application will vary from school to school, based on that school’s written policies and procedures.
-It is vital to have an experienced defense attorney at each step of the process to help you navigate through all of your rights.
+It is vital to have an experienced defense attorney as an advisor at each step of the process to help you navigate through all of your rights.

 We’re here to answer your questions and help you throughout the process